List of unproduced films based on DC Comics imprints: League of Extraordinary Gentlemen reboot

 In 2015, 20th Century Fox and Davis Entertainment agreed to develop a reboot with hopes of launching a franchise.
 John Davis revealed that the reboot will be a female-centric film.
 As of May 2022, the film is on track by 20th Century Studios, scheduled to stream on Hulu, with Justin Haythe writing and Don Murphy, who produced the 2003 film, will return as a producer alongside Susan Montford and Erwin Stoff of 3 Arts Entertainment.

 League of Extraordinary Gentlemen TV series

 In 2013, Fox was ordering a pilot for the television version of LoEG with Michael Green serving as writer and executive producer.
 Showrunner Erwin Stoff was attached to executive produce.
-Neither Moore nor O'Neill were involved on the series.
+Neither Moore nor O'Neill was involved in the series.
 It had also been reported that the pilot episode would still be broadcast, even if Fox opted not to green-light the series.